Change a property’s name

 - present full address of the property

-If your preferred name is not acceptable after consulting with Royal Mail, the council will ask you for an alternative.
+If your preferred name is not acceptable after consulting with Royal Mail, we'll ask you for an alternative.

 A fee is charged to cover administration and postal charges as the council needs to let consultees know of this change.